StephaneDustin/Jedha_projects_2024/2-Tinder - Steam/Steam - Databricks/readme.md

 # Steam Project
-describes and analyses logs on game platform Steam.
+describes and analyses logs on game platform Steam, using Databricks.

 ## myLib docs
 This is the link to the notebook: